IAEmu: Learning Galaxy Intrinsic Alignment Correlations: Results

 We also study the relationship between aleatoric and epistemic uncertainties in terms of the residuals in the correlation amplitudes, as shown in Figure \ref{fig:coverage_plots2}.
 For $\omega$, we observe a trend where the largest errors in the correlation amplitudes occur in the regime where the epistemic uncertainties are 1 dex smaller than the predicted aleatoric uncertainties.
 This trend is more pronounced for $\eta$, where the highest errors occur when the aleatoric uncertainties are 2 dex larger than \IAEmu's epistemic uncertainties, as seen in Figure \ref{fig:coverage_plots}.
-This may indicate an overconfidence for \IAEmu predictions of $\eta$ in this regime; however, it is also clear in comparing Figure \ref{fig:coverage_plots} and Figure \ref{fig:coverage_plots2} that this regime is where the $\eta$ correlations are noisiest.
+This may indicate an overconfidence for \IAEmu predictions of $\eta$ in this regime; however, it is also clear in comparing Figure \ref{fig:coverage_plots} and Figure \ref{fig:coverage_plots2} that this regime is where the $\eta$ correlations are the noisiest.
+In other words, this occurs when the galaxy shape noise is most prominent.
 It is thus expected that the residual on \IAEmu predictions would be exaggerated due to \IAEmu not overfitting to the shape noise.
 Nonetheless, this regime is also where \IAEmu aleatoric uncertainty predictions are the most accurate.